ibm-cloud-docs/cloud-databases/reference-key-protect.md

 Things to Note -
 - BYOK for backups is only available in US regions `us-south` and `us-east`.
-- Keys for backups are not region-locked, but only keys in the `us-south` are durable to region failures.
-Use a key from `us-south`, regardless of where your deployment is, to ensure that your backups are available even in the event of a region failure.
+- Only keys in the `us-south` are durable to region failures.
+You have to use a key from `us-south`, regardless of where your deployment is, to ensure that your backups are available even in the event of a region failure.

 ### Granting the delegation authorization